Donald Trump may be the Art-of-the-Deal president, but Terry Gou recently schooled him on how it is done.

 Dealmakers might call it a win-win.
 The "America First" president gets to claim as many as 13,000 new jobs.
 Gou, though, would seem the real victor.
 He got a great deal on a production base for goods being sold in America, a means of circumventing Trump's trade war with China, and a surefire escape from the rants of the tweeter-in-chief.

-But what if Gou getting it all wrong?
+But what if Gou is getting it all wrong?
 What if Foxconn, and parent Hon Hai Precision Industry, is betting big on an American workforce that Trump's retrograde economic policies will leave worse off for years to come?

 This question takes on greater resonance as other top Asian CEOs climb aboard the "Made in America" bandwagon.
 None garner more attention than SoftBank's Masayoshi Son, who accompanied Gou to Wisconsin and pledged to deploy $50 billion in the U.S. thanks to Trump's "passion" and "energy."
-Now add Taiwanese giant Advantech, biggest maker of industrial computers, to the list.
+Now add Taiwanese giant Advantech, the biggest maker of industrial computers, to the list.

 There is obvious logic to rethinking production strategies when Trump's tariff arms race with Beijing is putting trans-Pacific supply chains at risk.
-In an interview with Nikkei Asian Review, Chaney Ho, executive director of Advantech's board, called Made in U.S.A. a "mega-trend."
+In an interview with the Nikkei Asian Review, Chaney Ho, executive director of Advantech's board, called Made in U.S.A. a "mega-trend."
 Asia, he said, was "entering a new era that business owners have to at least move some production close to big markets such as the U.S. and India, and reduce dependence on China."

 The efficiencies inherent in providing locally sourced components for Amazon, Cisco Systems, General Electric and other U.S. giants could serve shareholders well.
 Asian-run production bases in the U.S. already operate efficiently, as Toyota Motor and Samsung Electronics have proved.